Russell Square tube station: 2005 London bombings

+Station listing

+On 20 July 2011, English Heritage gave the station buildings Grade II listed status, describing it as:

 The station today

 The station is a Grade II listed building.

 Russell Square station has three lifts, which are all fifty-passenger lifts built by Wadsworth.
 There are no escalators but the platforms can be reached using a spiral staircase with 176 steps.

-The station has seven gates and a Wifi service,.
+The station has seven gates and a Wi-Fi service.

 Platform level tiling

 The stations on the central part of the Piccadilly line, as well as some sections of the Northern line, were financed by Charles Yerkes, and are famous for the Leslie Green designed red station buildings and distinctive platform tiling.
 Each station had its own unique tile pattern and colours.

-Services and connections
+Services

+Russell Square station is on the Piccadilly line between Holborn to the west and King's Cross St Pancras to the east.
 Train frequencies vary throughout the day, but generally operate every 4–7 minutes between 05:56 and 00:28 in both directions.

+Connections

-London Buses routes 14, 59, 68, 91, 168, 188, peak-hour express X68 and night route N91 serve the station.
+London Buses routes 14, 68, 91, 168, 188, limited Superloop route SL6 and night route N91 serve the station.

 In popular culture

 Russell Square tube station was used as the location for the 1972 horror film Death Line, which starred Donald Pleasence, Christopher Lee and Clive Swift.